ItsJonQ/zero/README.md

-  new               Generate a new module pre-commit        Lints files before staging for commit prestart          Automatically install dependencies before starting proxy             Serves a browser proxy connected with proxypack release           Publish to npm setup [options]   Sets up tooling in project test [options]    Run test with Jest
+  new               Generate a new module pre-commit        Lints files before staging for commit prestart          Automatically install dependencies before starting release           Publish to npm setup [options]   Sets up tooling in project test [options]    Run test with Jest